By Brittney Stefanic

 You should now be nearing your new daytime schedule.
 Keep in mind that consistency is key in getting these new times to “stick”.

-It can take up to a month to fully adjust to a new nap schedule.
-To help with morning grumpiness, try taking baby outside or giving baby a snack, but avoid a ride in the stroller as it will likely result in an unintended nap.
+It can take up to a month to fully adjust to a new nap schedule and overcome any small sleeping obstacles along the way.
+To help with morning grumpiness, try taking your baby outside or giving them a snack, but avoid a ride in the stroller as it will likely result in an unintended nap.

 Bedtime will likely need to be earlier during the transitional period to accommodate this schedule change.
 If there is a big gap in time between the last nap and “normal” bedtime, consider moving bedtime as early as 6:00 pm.
 This will help prevent overtiredness.